If you are interested in good Board structure, then you can eliminate the Executive Committee from your Board.

 The Role of any corporate governance Board is oversight.
 The primary elements of oversight include risk, strategy and CEO performance.
-Executive committees lack the size to include all the skills required for good oversight.
+Executive committees often lack the size to include all the skills required for good oversight.
 Even worse, they suck power away from other qualified Directors not fortunate enough to be included on the Board Executive Committee.

 Executive Committees exert too much influence on Board and corporate direction.